gavinmcfarland/stancy/README.md

 ]
 ```

-You can request the content using the following requests:
+You can access the content using the following requests:

 - [localhost:3000/site](http://localhost:3000/site)
 - [localhost:3000/users](http://localhost:3000/users)